antonellobenincasa/referencia-ImportaYAia-python/replit.md

 # IntegralCargoSolutions ICS - Hyperautomation Sales & Marketing Platform

 ## Overview
-IntegralCargoSolutions ICS is a comprehensive Django REST Framework platform for the International Cargo Logistics market in Ecuador.
-With the slogan "Servicio logistico integral, que impulsa tu negocio!"
-(Integral logistics service that drives your business!), it automates the commercial cycle from lead generation to quote follow-up, centralizes communication, and manages marketing automation.
-The platform aims to streamline operations and enhance sales and marketing efforts for logistics providers.
+IntegralCargoSolutions ICS is a comprehensive Django REST Framework platform designed for the International Cargo Logistics market in Ecuador.
+Its primary purpose is to automate the commercial cycle from lead generation to quote follow-up, centralize communication, and manage marketing automation.
+The platform aims to streamline operations, enhance sales and marketing efforts for logistics providers, and drive business growth with the slogan "Servicio logistico integral, que impulsa tu negocio!".

 ## User Preferences
 - Ecuador-focused logistics platform